Paul McCartney: It's "stupid" when people say face masks infringe on civil liberties

-"I’m a grandad and you don’t want grandad to collapse.
+The legendary musician expanded on the subject to The Sun, adding: "I’m a grandad and you don’t want grandad to collapse.
 You’ve got to stay strong, that’s all you can do, or you go under."

 Macca - who is married to his third wife Nancy Shevell - spent much of lockdown in the UK with his daughter Mary and her family, and he was "a little worried" about telling people he'd been enjoying isolation because so many had found things tough.